krux/python-krux-boto-sqs/READEME.md

 # krux_sqs

+`krux_sqs` is a library that provides wrapper functions for common SQS usage.
+It uses `krux_boto` to connect to AWS SQS.

 ## Warning

 In the current version, `krux_sqs.sqs.Sqs` is only compatible with `krux_boto.boto.Boto3` object.
 Passing other objects, such as `krux_boto.boto.Boto`, will cause an exception.